brpaz/my-linux-setup/README.md

 * [Mousai](https://flathub.org/apps/details/io.github.seadve.Mousai) - Mousai is a simple application that can identify song similar to Shazam.
 * [Kodi](https://flathub.org/apps/details/tv.kodi.Kodi) - Kodi allows users to play and view videos, music, podcasts, and other digital media files from local storage, network storage and the internet.
 It's optimized for a 10-foot user interface to be used with televisions and remote controls.
 * [Blanket](https://flathub.org/apps/details/com.rafaelmardojai.Blanket) - Improve focus and increase your productivity by listening to different sounds.
-* [TubeConverter](https://github.com/NickvisionApps/TubeConverter) - A basic yt-dlp frontend
+* [Parabolic](https://github.com/NickvisionApps/TubeConverter) - A basic yt-dlp frontend
+* [Amberol](https://flathub.org/apps/io.bassi.Amberol) - Amberol is a music player with no delusions of grandeur.
+If you just want to play music available on your local system then Amberol is the music player you are looking for.

 ---